-Taking a trip to the United Kingdom?
+Taking a trip to England?
 You’ll find that credit cards are widely accepted throughout the UK.
-American Express and Discover cards are less popular than Mastercard and Visa, but you shouldn’t have any problem using an ATM or paying with these credit cards in London — or any other large cities in the UK.
+American Express and Discover cards are less popular than Mastercard and Visa, but you shouldn’t have any problem using an ATM or paying with these credit cards in London — or any other large cities in England.

 Prefer to carry cash?
 There are many ATMs across the island.
 Though, keep in mind credit cards often charge high fees for cash advances, so consider bringing along your debit card for cash.

 U.S. Bank FlexPerks® Travel Rewards® Visa Signature® CardRead more

 If you use your credit card often when traveling abroad, a travel card could help you save on foreign transaction fees.
 Many cards offer no foreign transaction fees and travel rewards, but often come with an annual fee.
 Consider how often you’ll use the travel rewards to make the annual fee worth it.

 Potential credit card fees in the United Kingdom

 When you use your card to pay for goods or services in England, you could incur two types of fees: